By Paul Davies

-Stakeholder pensions defined contribution personal pensions, although some employers offer them too.
+Stakeholder pensions are usually personal pensions, although some employers offer them, too.

-These pension types differ from normal personal pensions because their charges are usually lower and they are more flexible.
+These pensions differ from other personal pensions because the charges are usually lower and they are more flexible.
 You can read about how pensions work in our guide, What is a pension?.

 Stakeholder pensions have to meet minimum standards set by the government, which makes them different from personal pensions.
 These standards are:

 - Limited charges – they can’t be more than 1.5% of the fund’s value for the first ten years, and 1% after that

 - Flexible contributions – you must be able to stop and start payments when you want and switch providers free of charge

 - Security standards – such as independent trustees